Medical Gaslighting in Chronic Pain Care: Recognizing, Preventing, and Rebuilding Trust

 To get people on the same page is not always easy.
 “Sometimes it takes repeated visits,” noted Dr. Krishnaswami.
 “Sometimes the person is very attached to the identity, the diagnosis and what it means.
 And that is no fault to the person – they’re just trying to find a foothold in the scary world of chronic symptoms.

-“Lin is a no-stress referral site that can really take the pressure off of providers of having to explain everything in a 15-minute visit.
-And with that ongoing coaching, it helps patients become aware of the various impacts on pain and how to address it for each individual.
-That’s often a process that takes coaching and practice – it’s not just reading a line in a book or a one-time doctor visit and hearing ‘you could maybe feel better if you lived life more and just did things you enjoy.’
-It’s easy to say, but it can be better understood on an ongoing basis with a coach.”
+“Talking to other providers, I've also seen how Lin can really take the pressure off of providers of having to explain everything in a 15-minute visit.
+And the ongoing coaching helps patients become aware of the various impacts on pain and how to address it for each individual.
+That’s often a process that takes practice – it’s not just reading a line in a book or a one-time doctor visit and hearing how the mind and body are connected.
+It's easy to say (and most people acknowledge it), but, in order for it to actually make a difference, it has to be integrated into daily life – a process best understood on an ongoing basis with a coach.”

 6. Extend Multidisciplinary Care as Not a “Handoff”